eric-cc-su/eric-cc-su.github.io/_posts/2015-06-26-gay-marriage-decision.md

 such a decision instead of the states or perhaps the legislative branch.

-The Constitution (point #2) basically emphasizes the significance of point #1 because the Constitution states that the power belongs to the people.
+The Constitution (point #2) basically emphasizes the significance of point #1 because **the Constitution states that the power belongs to the people**.
 Once again, because SCOTUS does not accurately represent the people, the opposition is arguing that they should not have had the power to make any decision on gay-marriage at all.
 Instead gay marriage should have been a policy dealt with